lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Introduction {#sec-intro}

-The advent of quantum computing poses a significant threat to current cryptographic systems because traditional cryptographic key establishment algorithms such as RSA-OAEP, Diffie-Hellman and its elliptic curve variants will become vulnerable to quantum attacks.
+The advent of quantum computing poses a significant threat to current cryptographic systems because traditional cryptographic key establishment algorithms in common use -- namely the Rivest–Shamir–Adleman cryptosystem in the Optimal Asymmetric Encryption Padding mode (RSA-OAEP), and elliptic curve Diffie-Hellman (ECDH) -- will become vulnerable to quantum attacks.
 Unlike previous migrations between cryptographic algorithms, this migration gives us the foresight that traditional cryptographic algorithms will be broken in the future, but will remain strong in the interim, the only uncertainty is around the timing.
 But there are also some novel challenges.
 For instance, the aggressive migration timelines may require deploying PQC algorithms before their implementations have been fully hardened or certified, and dual-algorithm data protection may be desirable over a longer time period to hedge against security vulnerabilities and other implementation flaws in the new implementations.